PhD in Germany: Funded Doctoral Programs 2026

 | E13 Stufe 3 (Year 4+) | €4,765 | €3,097 | €2,383 | ~€2,080 |

-Important notes: Salaries vary slightly between federal states (Bavaria and Baden-Württemberg tend to be slightly higher).
-The 65% figure is most common; some fortunate candidates receive 75% or even 100% positions.
+Important notes: Salaries vary slightly between federal states (Bavaria and Baden-Württemberg are slightly higher).
+The 65% figure is most common; some candidates receive 75% or even 100% positions.
 Social insurance contributions (health, pension, unemployment, care) are automatically deducted, and you are fully integrated into Germany's social security system.

 2. Deutsche Forschungsgemeinschaft (DFG)

-The DFG is Germany's central self-governing organization for science and research.
+The DFG Is Germany's central self-governing organization for science and research.
 It does not fund doctoral candidates directly but finances research projects led by principal investigators (PIs) at German universities.
-Within these projects, PhD positions are created and funded at the TV-L E13 level (typically 65%).
+Within these projects, PhD positions are created and funded at the TV-L E13 level (65% is standard).

 - Research Training Groups (Graduiertenkollegs) — DFG-funded structured programs that bring together 10–25 doctoral researchers around a specific interdisciplinary theme.
-Positions are advertised publicly and offer excellent training environments.
+Positions are advertised publicly and provide strong training environments.

 - Collaborative Research Centers (Sonderforschungsbereiche, SFBs) — Large-scale, long-term research projects that often include multiple PhD positions.
 SFBs run for up to 12 years and provide stable funding.